adlnet/xAPI-Spec/xAPI.md

 <tr>
 <td>statement</td>
 <td>Statement by reference or by object</td>
-<td>Another statement (either existing or new), which should be considered as context for this statement. <a href = "#stmtasobj">See section 4.1.4.3</a> for details about including statements within other statements. </td>
+<td>Another statement (either existing or new), which should be considered as context for this statement.
+<a href = "#stmtasobj">See section 4.1.4.3</a> for details about including statements within other statements. </td>

 </tr>
 <tr>
 <td>extensions</td>
 <td>Extensions object</td>
 <td>A map of any other domain-specific context relevant to this statement.
-For example, in a flight simulator altitude, airspeed, wind, attitude, GPS coordinates might all be relevant (<a href="#miscext">See section 5.3</a>)</td>
+For example, in a flight simulator
+altitude, airspeed, wind, attitude, GPS coordinates might all be relevant (<a href="#miscext">See section 5.3</a>)</td>

 </tr>

 </table>
 <a name="Registration"/>
-####4.1.6.1 Registration property
+##### 4.1.6.1 Registration property

-#####Description:
+###### Description:
 An instance of a learner undertaking a particular learning activity.

-#####Details:
+###### Details:
 When an LRS is an integral part of an LMS, the LMS likely supports the concept of registration.
 For example all the statements about one time a person took a test might have one registration.
 If the learner takes the test again, the statements from this second occasion would have a different registration from the first occasion.

 The LMS may also close the registration at some point when it considers the learning experience complete.
 For Experience API purposes, a registration may be applied more broadly; an LMS could assign a group of students to a group of activities and track all related statements in one registration.

 <a name="contextActivities"/>
-####4.1.6.2 Context activities property
+##### 4.1.6.2 Context activities property

-#####Description:
+###### Description:
 A map of the types of context to ids of learning activities, or a learning activity this statement is related to.

-#####Rationale:
+###### Rationale:
 Many activities are not autonomous or stand-alone, but form a part in a larger logical group of activities.
 "Context activities" allow for these larger activities to be represented in a structured manner.

-#####Details:
+###### Details:
 There are three valid context types.
 All, any or none of these MAY be used in a given statement:

 1. __Parent__ : an activity with a direct relation to the activity which is the object of the statement.
 For example: a statement about a quiz question would have the quiz as its parent activity.

 2. __Grouping__ : an activity with an indirect relation to the activity which is the object of the statement.
 For example: a course that is part of a qualification.
 The course has several classes.
 The course relates to a class as the parent, the qualification relates to the class as the grouping.

 3. __Category__ : an activity used to categorize the statement.
 "Tags" would be a synonym.
-Main driver is to have a way to get "profile" in the statement in a searchable way, but this includes more general categories of statements.
+Main driver is to have a
+4. way to get "profile" in the statement in a searchable way, but this includes more general categories of statements.

 For example: Anna attempts a bilogy exam, and the statement is tracked using the CMI-5 profile.
 The statement's activity refers to the exam, and the category is the CMI-5 profile.

 4. __Other__ : a context activity that doesn't fit one of the other fields.
 For example: Anna studies a textbook for a biology exam.
-The statement's activity refers to the textbook, and the exam is a context activity of type "other" .
+The statement's activity refers to the textbook, and the exam is a context activity of type "other".

-#####Example I:
+###### Example I:

 ```
 {